CityScope/CS_Mobility_Service/README.md

+# CS_Mobility_Service
-# A web service providing mobility simulations for CityScope projects.
+A web service providing smobility simulations for CityScope projects.

 ## python
-Containes scripts for preparing the required data and calibratinf prediction models to be used in the simulation
+Contains scripts for preparing the required data and calibrating prediction models to be used in the simulation

 ## ABM
 Contains GAMA project which simulates multi-modal transportation based on the data inputs and calibated prediction models for each city